Gluten: Friend or Foe?

 And the second condition is gluten sensitivity or non-celiac disease, which is a less-serious condition as there is no risk of intestinal damage, which sets it different from celiac disorder.

-About 9 out of 10 individuals suffering from this celiac disease are not even aware they have the disease; however, an easy blood test can provide clues.
-Since celiac disease is an atypical immune response to gluten, there is no means to treat it, so individuals experiencing this condition should necessarily maintain a 100% gluten-free foods.
-When gluten gets completely eradicated from their diets, their intestinal linings would breathe and eventually gets a chance to heal mainly when they choose gluten-free foods.
+About 9 out of 10 individuals suffering from this celiac disease are not even aware they have the disease; however an easy blood test can provide clues.
+Since celiac disease is an atypical immune response to gluten, there are no means to treat it, so individuals experiencing this condition should necessarily maintain a 100% gluten-free diet.
+When gluten gets completely eradicated from their diets, their intestinal linings would breathe and eventually gets a chance to heal.
 There are obviously methods by which you can moderate the deteriorating symptoms if gluten is unintentionally taken in the system.
-A natural health supplement such as coriander oil can be favorable and gluten-free foods mean to lessen the symptoms.
+A natural health supplement such as coriander oil can be a favorable and gluten-free means to lessen the symptoms.

-If you are suffering from a gluten sensitivity issue, please consider avoiding pizzas, pasta, seasonings, and spices containing gluten (check for the labels) in your diets.
-And include eggs, legumes, fruits and veggies, nuts as well as potatoes in gluten-free foods.
+If you are suffering from a gluten sensitivity issue, please consider avoiding pizzas, pastas, seasonings and spices containing gluten (check for the labels) in your diets.
+And include eggs, legumes, fruits and veggies, nuts as well as potatoes in your diet as these are gluten-free.